wemiibidun/portfolio_resume/README.md

 ## Features
 The GUI of this project allows users to:
 * View my work experience and Education
-* Have an insight to the skills I have
+* Have an insight into the skills I have
 * Contact me

 ## Link to Published Portfolio